 - Relying on informal agreements.
 A handshake deal feels easier, but unwritten arrangements are unenforceable and leave both parents exposed.

 - Skipping the court order.
 Support and medical or dental obligations only carry legal weight once formalized through a Collin County family court.
+A court order is protection for everyone involved.

-- Not seeking modification.
+- Not seeking a modification.
 When a bonus structure, practice income, or the children’s needs change, the existing order should be revisited rather than ignored.

 About Hargrave Family Law

-Since our founding in 2017, we have focused on helping famlies resolve complex family matters with dignity, discretion, and a clear eye on long-term outcomes.
+Since our founding in 2017, we have focused on helping families resolve complex family matters with dignity, discretion, and a clear eye on long-term outcomes.
 We believe a divorce or custody matter does not have to become a courthouse spectacle that exposes your finances or strains your co-parenting relationship.

 Our Child Support Process in McKinney